 Planning remains in the early stages for the proposed Alternative Water Supply projects.
-Given the level of complexity and uncertainty around implementation, we expect that they will take between 10 and 30 years to implement.
-As we continue to plan, we will take into account the timing of water supply needs such as implementation of Bay-Delta Plan requirements during the next drought or the decision by 2028 to make San Jose and Santa Clara permanent customers.
+Given the level of complexity and uncertainty, project implementation is expected to take between 10 and 30 years.
+As planning continues, the timing of water supply needs will be taken into account such as implementation of Bay-Delta Plan requirements during the next drought or the decision by 2028 to make San Jose and Santa Clara permanent customers.